hyperledger/besu-docs/docs/HowTo/Configure/FreeGas.md

     min-gas-price=0
     ```

+!!! important
+    In a free gas network, ensure the [minimum gas price](../../Reference/CLI/CLI-Syntax.md#min-gas-price)
+    is set to zero for every node.

 ## Configuring free gas in Truffle

 If using Truffle to develop on your free gas network, you also need to configure free gas in